-A study by Sari et al. in 2010, proposed that consuming high amount of pistachios helps to maintain a balanced blood glucose level.
+A study by Sari et al. in 2010, proposed that consuming a high amount of pistachios helps to maintain a balanced blood glucose level.
 To a larger extent, pistachio helps a lot in controlling diabetes.
 The presence of antioxidants in pistachio help to minimise the process of glycation, which is caused by improper bonding of proteins with sugar thereby rendering them worthless.
 Therefore reducing the process of glycation helps a lot in controlling diabetes.
-Also a diet of at least two ounces of pistachios per day helps to reduce insulin and fasting glucose levels that are linked with diabetes.
+Also, a diet of at least two ounces of pistachios per day helps to reduce insulin and fasting glucose levels that are linked with diabetes.

 2. Iron Absorption

 Pistachio has a high copper content that ensures a higher absorption of iron into our body system from food sources.
-This helps to protect the body against red cells or haemoglobin deficiency known as anemia.
+This helps to protect the body against red cells or haemoglobin deficiency known as anaemia.

 3. Heart Health

-The presence of l-arginine in pistachios, helps to make the arteries linings more flexible thus making it difficult for blood to clot and cause heart attack.
+The presence of l-arginine in pistachios helps to make the arteries linings more flexible thus making it difficult for blood to clot and cause a heart attack.
 Researchers confirm that regular consumption of pistachios helps to reduce the cholesterol level.
 The individuals who participated in this study were made to eat a low-calorie diet in the form of pistachios for four weeks.
-The outcome was that those individuals that consumed more of pistachios had their cholesterol level lowered unlike those that choose other low-calorie food constituents.
+The outcome was that those individuals that consumed more pistachios had their cholesterol level lowered unlike those that choose other low-calorie food constituents.
 So eating pistachios quite regularly helps to lower bad LDL cholesterol as well as increase good HDL cholesterol levels in the blood.
 Pistachios also contain vitamin E, which reduces the ability of the arteries to clog with plaque.
-All these attributes go a long way in minimising the risk of cardiovascular attack in human being, hence pistachio ought to be a must eat for everyone for a healthy-working heart.
+All these attributes go a long way in minimising the risk of cardiovascular attack in human beings, hence pistachio ought to be a must-eat for everyone for a healthy-working heart.

 4. Skin Care

 Pistachios are rich in vitamin E, which is a powerful antioxidant helpful for eradicating harmful free oxygen radicals as well as maintaining healthy mucosa and glowing skin.
-Pistachios contain emollient properties, which help to maintain a healthy skin as well as protect the skin from dryness.
+Pistachios contain emollient properties, which help to maintain healthy skin as well as protect the skin from dryness.

 5. Erectile Dysfunction

-Erectile dysfunction is a medical condition that is also known as impotence, which is weakness or inability of man to have or sustain an erection.
-This health condition can be quite disturbing and challenging however, a research carried out by Aldemir et al. in 2011, showed that pistachio greatly influences sexual vitality in men.
+Erectile dysfunction is a medical condition that is also known as impotence, which is the weakness or inability of a man to have or sustain an erection.
+This health condition can be quite disturbing and challenging however, research carried out by Aldemir et al. in 2011, showed that pistachio greatly influences sexual vitality in men.
 Moreover, a similar study by Schor in 2012, proved that regular consumption of pistachios helps a lot in improving and maintaining healthy erectile function.
 The study recorded that the participants for the study showed a tremendous improvement in their erectile functioning within several weeks of consuming pistachios during the experiment.
 Pistachios are known for their high constituent of aphrodisiac properties, which help to boost sexual health in men.

 6. Culinary Purposes

 Due to its pleasant flavour, pistachio is used by different countries for assorted cuisines.
 Pistachios can be roasted and eaten as snacks, used for cooking food, used for baking cakes and pastries.
-The pistachios oil is also graded as one of the most healthiest cooking oils in the world.
+The pistachios oil is also graded as one of the healthiest cooking oils in the world.

 7. Weight Management

-Based on the weight loss program organised by Li et al. in 2010, they proposed that eating pistachios regularly significantly sheds excess weight from the body as well as helps to maintain a healthy body weight.
-In that case, snacking on nuts such as pistachios helps a lot in controlling our body's weight due to its high fiber content that makes them more filling, thereby helping us to eat lower portion of food in a day.
+Based on the weight loss program organised by Li et al. in 2010, they proposed that eating pistachios regularly significantly sheds excess weight from the body as well as helps to maintain healthy body weight.
+In that case, snacking on nuts such as pistachios helps a lot in controlling our body's weight due to its high fibre content that makes them more filling, thereby helping us to eat a lower portion of food in a day.
 Nonetheless, since pistachios contain unsaturated fat, it is advisable to only consume a reasonable quantity in a day.